Blog Nutrition Healthy Thai Food: The Best And Worst Dishes For Your Health

 • The steaming process helps to preserve the nutrients in the fish and doesn’t add any extra fat or calories.

-• It’s low in calories and contains plenty of healthy ingredients like garlic, ginger, and lime juice.
+• It’s low in calories and contains plenty of healthy antioxidant-rich ingredients such as garlic, ginger, and lime juice.

 This dish is made with marinated tofu, vegetables, and Thai basil.